carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### Processes and Channels

-In practice a Nextflow pipeline is a script made by joining together different commands tasks in process blocks.
+In practice a Nextflow pipeline is a script made by joining together different commands in process blocks.
 Each process can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).

 Processes create a task for each complete input set.
 Each task is executed independently, and can not interact with another task.
 The only way data can be passed between processes is via asynchronous queues, called `channels` in Nextflow.

 Processes uses these channels to define inputs and outputs.
 The interaction between processes, and ultimately the pipeline execution flow itself, is implicitly defined by these input and output declarations.

-Here we have a channel containing three elements, e.g. 3 data files.
+Here we have a channel containing three elements, e.g., 3 data files.
 We have a process that takes the channel as input.
 The fact that the channel has three elements would mean that three independent instances (tasks) of that process are being run in parallel.
 The tasks then generate three outputs, that are used as input for another process.

 <p align="center">
    <img alt="Processes and channels" src="../fig/channel-process_fqc.png" width="500">